 White River West Sno-Park doubles as a parking lot in the Winter for snow activities, and a parking lot in the Summer for hikers and bicyclists.
 It’s also a popular area for RVers wanting spectacular views of Mt.
 Hood, while enjoying the touristy amenities of nearby Government Camp.
-It’s otherwise, a large parking lot, all paved, but still very much boondocking.
+It’s otherwise all black-top camping but still very much boondocking.

 White River West Sno-Park, Government Camp, Oregon

 Located right along the headwaters of White River, right at the base of Mt.
 Hood, White River West Sno-Park is a popular area for hikers, photographers, and campers wanting what is perhaps the BEST viewing of Mt.
 Hood.